naeohmi/mobile-monday-hackathon/README.md

 # Mobile Monday Hackathon

-## PenPals
+## IntlPenPals
-PenPals is a web application that allows students to communicate with classrooms from different countries, even if they speak different languages.
+IntlPenPals is a web application for global cultural exchange across languages.
+Classroom teachers register as users and are matched, as digital pen pals, with a classroom across the world; allowing students from different countries to communicate even when they speak different languages.

 ## DEFINITIONS
 1. User: Anyone who is accessing the platform